victorian177/WordlePlayerOne/README.md

 ## WordlePlayerOne
 A bot that plays Wordle.

-The bot plays Wordle using a PostgreSQL database containing 8939 5-letter words and uses queries to narrow down the database to hopefully guess the word.
+The bot plays Wordle using an online PostgreSQL-as-a-Service database([ElephantSQL](https://www.elephantsql.com/)) containing 8939 5-letter words and uses queries to narrow down the database to hopefully guess the word.
 <br>
 The first try involves picking a word at random from the database.
 This word is compared to the actual word being guessed.
 <br>